 To fulfill its mission of supporting "greater access to, and inclusion in, the legal system," the State Bar began collecting data from licensees via a voluntary survey accessible through the "My State Bar Profile."
 The State Bar is seeking more accurate and comprehensive information about attorneys licensed in California

-The survey data will allow the Bar to analyze a rich dataset representing one of the largest and most diverse State Bars in the nation.
+The survey data will allow the State Bar to analyze a rich dataset representing one of the largest and most diverse State Bars in the nation.
 This data will help understand the changes in the attorney population, career trajectories, and experiences in the legal professions in a variety of fields.
-This information will also help set benchmarks for progress and guide areas of opportunities for the Bar's Diversity and Inclusion priorities.
+This information will also help set benchmarks for progress and guide areas of opportunities for the State Bar's Diversity and Inclusion priorities.

 If you have questions regarding the collection or use of this data, contact email@example.com or visit MSBP Survey Frequently Asked Questions.